mwangiii/Steghub-devops-training/Orchestrating_containers_across_multiple_Virtual_Servers_with_Kubernetes_one/README.md

 ## "KUBERNETES FROM-GROUND-UP"
 #### K8S INSTALLATION OPTIONS

 So far, Kubernetes sounds like a lot of fun, right?
 With its intuitive architecture, and rich configuration options, you may already want to jump right in, spin up a few VMs and begin to install and configure a Kubernetes cluster.
-But hold on for a second.
+BUT HOLD ON FOR A SECOND!.
 Installing and configuring Kubernetes is far from being a walk in the park, i.e., it is very difficult to implement and get it ready for production.
 Especially, if you want to setup a highly available, and secure Kubernetes cluster.

 The good news is, there are open-source tools available today that already has all the hard work done and you can plug into them easily.
 An example of that is `minikube`, which can be used during testing and development.

 For a better understanding of each aspect of spinning up a Kubernetes cluster, we will do it without any automated helpers.
-You will install each and every component manually from scratch and learn how to make them work together - we call this approach "K8s From-Ground-Up".
+You will install each and every component manually from scratch and learn how to make them work together - we call this approach **"K8s From-Ground-Up"**.

 To successfully implement _"K8s From-Ground-Up"_, the following and even more will be done by you as a K8s administrator: